 Teams in our program learn higher order thinking and improve in creative thinking, critical thinking and collaborative problem solving.
 Our participants experience the creative process, develop new friendships and learn to work together.

 Teams choose one of seven Challenges.
-Click here to preview the Challenges.
-After weeks spent creating and developing their solutions, they go to a local tournament.
+After weeks spent creating and developing their solutions, they go to a local tournament where they present their solutions.
 Top-scoring teams advance to their state or country tournament, also known as an Affiliate Tournament.
 The top tier teams from each Affiliate Tournament have the opportunity to participate in Global Finals—the world’s largest celebration of creativity.

 Pathways is designed to prepare 3- to 6-year olds with a jump start in literacy as well as Science, Technology, Engineering and Mathematics (“STEM”) concepts, while promoting critical and creative thinking skills.
 These skills, combined with DI’s unique and proven style, aim to increase social, emotional, and educational outcomes for participants.

 Our Rising Stars! for Early Learners Challenge offers simple experiences with the creative process, and it gives young kids (preschool through 2nd grade) a place to work together and make new friends.